reedspool/concrete-runtime/PROJECT.md

 * Build a legit math problem solver
 * Implement naming
 * Parse all input into bytecode
-* Separate logging of side effects/outputs from daemon movement
+* Separate logging timing of side effects/outputs from daemon movement
 * Separate Block impl
 * Make a block registry and factory
 * Separate daemon impl
 * Make a package.json file with dependencies and description
 * Take out extraneous requires
+* Make a more rigorous typing system for Blocks

 ### Future
 * IMMUTABLES!!!
 IMMUTABLE UNIVERSES!!!!
+* More variety of side effects